sigp/lighthouse/scripts/local_testnet/README.md

 ### Starting fresh

-Delete the current testnet and all related files using.
-Generally not necessary as `start_local_test.sh` does this each time it starts.
+You may delete the current testnet and all related files using the following command.
+This is generally not necessary as `start_local_test.sh` does this each time it starts.

 ```bash
 ./clean.sh